What we are watching

 Volume & cadence of public disclosure

-This thesis is generated from a live ingest pipeline (tools/scout-ingest).
-Sources: FDA openFDA, ClinicalTrials.gov v2 API, PubMed E-utilities, SEC EDGAR, USPTO Patent Center, and manufacturer pipeline pages.
+This report is generated from a live ingest pipeline (tools/scout-ingest).
+Sources: FDA openFDA, ClinicalTrials.gov v2 API, PubMed E-utilities, SEC EDGAR, and manufacturer pipeline pages.
+Signal filter applied: 2026-05-07: post-process filter — explicit rare-disease / orphan relevance only.
 Updated —.
 Every signal carries source URL and fetch timestamp; click any card to view origin.

 Confidence framework.
 Source-backed > pattern-inferred > model-hypothesis > speculative.
-This thesis contains source-backed signals only.
+This report contains source-backed signals only.
 Pattern-inferred and model-hypothesis tiers are surfaced only inside member dashboards with explicit provenance flags.